 Although reading the ingredient lists on cosmetic labels needs knowledge of chemical names and more, one can still use the ingredient list to help select the right cleanser.
 Thanks to the internet, simply typing in the names of chemicals along with some relevant keywords can provide you with enough information to choose a product.

 However, before jumping into this exhausting journey, you should start with something more simple.
 If you want to expose your skin to fewer chemicals, then selecting a product with fewer than 10 ingredients should suit you well.
 With less than 10 ingredients, the task of looking them up would not be too hard.

 The rule of labeling is that ingredients are listed in descending order of weight.
 This means that the first one on the list is the most abundant chemical in your product.
 Preservatives should come at the very end, if you do not want to disturb your skin microbiome too much.

 Examples of keywords that you can use with each ingredient search include safety, cosmetics, skin, irritation.

 Selecting Facial Cleanser via Use-Test

-If reading ingredient list is too much for you, you can try the following strategy for selecting your favorite cleanser.
+If reading the ingredient list is too much for you, you can try the following strategy for selecting your favorite cleanser.

-If the cleanser does not wash away the natural lipids that glue together your skin barrier, your skin will not experience dryness or tightness even after 15 minute waiting period.
+If the cleanser does not wash away the natural lipids that glue together your skin barrier, your skin will not experience dryness or tightness even after a 15 minute waiting period.
 In contrast, if the cleanser washes some of the natural lipids in your skin barrier away, making your skin barrier unsealed, moisture in the skin will be reduced during the 15 minute waiting period, and you should be able to feel the dryness or tightness.